Royal Historical Society

-The Royal Historical Society, founded in 1868, is a learned society of the United Kingdom which advances scholarly studies of history.
+The Royal Historical Society (RHS), founded in 1868, is a learned society of the United Kingdom which advances scholarly studies of history.

 Origins

 The society was founded and received its royal charter in 1868.
 Until 1872 it was known as the Historical Society.
 In 1897, it merged with (or absorbed) the Camden Society, founded in 1838.
 In its origins, and for many years afterwards, the society was effectively a gentlemen's club.
 However, in the middle and later twentieth century the RHS took on a more active role in representing the discipline and profession of history.

 Current activities

 The society exists to promote historical research in the United Kingdom and worldwide, representing historians of all kinds.
 Its activities primarily concern advocacy and policy research, training, publishing, grants and research support, especially for early career historians, and awards and professional recognition.
 It provides a varied programme of lectures and one-day and two-day conferences and symposia covering diverse historical topics.
 It convenes in London and from time to time elsewhere throughout the United Kingdom.
 Since 1967 it has been based at University College London.